 Pay for medical expenses with pre-tax dollars.

-You can use your Health Savings Account for doctor visits, prescriptions, dental check-ups and more.
+Use your Health Savings Account for doctor visits, prescriptions, dental check-ups and more.

 You work hard to earn your money.
 Make your money work harder for you.
 An HSA helps you save money now - and in the future.
 Let's break it down: